Morgyn/StreamingRust/README.md

 1. Protect your steam account
 1. Hide your map
 1. Clear your console
-1. Scene to hide sensitive tasks like looking at your log.
+1. Hide the game
-1. Hide in game chat and globals
+1. In-game chat and global messaages
 1. Avoid non-vanilla servers
+1. Voice
 1. [Advantages of Facepunch run servers](#Advantages of Facepunch run servers)
 1. Handy Binds